handroll/handroll.github.io/site/index.md

 After installing, make a directory for your project.
 Add a [template][template] or [configuration file][conf] to show handroll that your new directory is a handroll project.
-Then you are free to start adding whatever content you want.
+Then you are free to add whatever content you want.

-You can generate your site by running `handroll` or let handroll watch your work and update as you go by using `handroll --watch` (see [Development Server][devserver]).
+You can generate your site by running `handroll`, or let handroll watch your work and update as you go by using `handroll --watch`
+(see [Development Server][devserver]).

 [template]: http://handroll.readthedocs.org/en/latest/templates.html
 [conf]: http://handroll.readthedocs.org/en/latest/configuration.html